mikespook/gleam/README.md

  * /z-node/$REGION/wire - for cluster tasks.

-Z-Node will register itself as file `/z-node/info/$HOST/$PID` with the informations.
-And it watches the file `/z-node/node/$HOST/$PID` for node tasks.
+Z-Node will register itself as file `/z-node/info/$HOST/$PID` with running informations.
+It watches the file `/z-node/node/$HOST/$PID` for one-node tasks.
 When the file was changed, Z-Node will be notified.

 All of Z-Nodes watch the file `/z-node/$REGION/wire` for cluster tasks.
 When the file is changed, all of Z-Nodes will be notified.

-The message (the file contents) is json encoded data with the function name and paramaters.
+The message (the file contents) is encoded data (Default by [JSON](http://www.json.org/)) with the function name and paramaters.
 Z-Node will call the function with the paramaters.

     {
         Name: (string),